Promote your article

 - Reading lists: add your article, or the journal, to your students' reading lists as essential reading.

 - Twitter and Facebook: authors are increasingly promoting their content via Twitter and Facebook so it can be picked up by other researchers and practitioners.
-Place an announcement on your Twitter or Facebook page highlighting the publication of your article with a link to direct people to the online version.
+Place an announcement on your Twitter or Facebook page highlighting the publication of your article with a link to direct people to the version of record on Taylor & Francis Online.

-- LinkedIn: LinkedIn is an interconnected network of experienced professionals from around the world with over 55 million members.
-It is not just for career opportunities.
-When you create your profile that summarizes your professional expertise and accomplishments, why not include a mention of your articles?
+- LinkedIn: If you have created a LinkedIn profile that summarizes your professional expertise and accomplishments, why not include a mention of your articles?

-- Join academic social networking sites: academics, researchers, and practitioners are increasingly using social communities such as MyNetReseach and Academici as a way of meeting and conversing with people who share the same research interests.
+- Join academic social networking sites: academics, researchers, and practitioners are increasingly using social communities such as Academia.edu, where you can also post details of your publications.

 - CiteULike: you could add your article to your personal CiteULike library to share with others, which helps them discover literature which is relevant to their field.
 You can help with this process just by using CiteULike and through the invite a friend feature.